 - Step 4 (FIN from Server) –

-Server sends FIN bit segment to the Sender(Client) after some time when Server send the ACK segment (because of some closing process in the Server).
+The server sends the FIN bit segment to the Sender(Client) after some time when the Server sends the ACK segment (because of some closing process in the Server).

 - Step 5 (ACK from Client) –

 When the Client receives the FIN bit segment from the Server, the client acknowledges the server’s segment and enters the TIME_WAIT state.
 The TIME_WAIT state lets the client resend the final acknowledgment in case the ACK is lost.
 The time spent by clients in the TIME_WAIT state depends on their implementation, but their typical values are 30 seconds, 1 minute, and 2 minutes.
 After the wait, the connection formally closes and all resources on the client-side (including port numbers and buffer data) are released.

 In the below Figures illustrate the series of states visited by the server-side and also the Client-side, assuming the client begins connection tear-down.
 In these two state-transition figures, we have only shown how a TCP connection is normally established and shut down.

 TCP states visited by ClientSide –